 Below you’ll find a link to the PDF of this nature play checklist I created for myself.

-I have used this for a few years (and updated it this week).
+I have used this list for Nature Play ideas for a few years .
 I find it is helpful to just glance at every once an awhile and have one or two ideas in the back of my mind that could be fun for us to do that week.
 I do not see this as a checklist where I feel like we have to do everything here or my kids will have a deprived childhood!

 It simply is a list of ideas.
 Potential.
 Opportunities.
 Inspiration.